sfigg/commercialization-public/test/hlk/testref/trusted-execution-environment-efi-protocol.md

 **Description**

-The EFI\_TREE\_PROTOCOL Submit Command function call provides a pass-through capability from the caller to the system’s TrEE.
+The EFI\_TREE\_PROTOCOL Submit Command function call provides a pass-through capability from the caller to the system's TrEE.

 The caller is responsible for building the command byte-stream to be sent to the TrEE and is also responsible for interpreting the resulting byte-stream returned by the TrEE.
 The TrEE in and out operands for each TrEE command are defined elsewhere.